artlevane/conney-blog-posts/Lock in on the Essentials of Your Lockout_Tagout Program.md

 * Universal Circuit Breaker Lockouts universal circuit breaker lockouts are designed to fit a wide range of circuit breaker models and sizes.
 These lockouts are compatible with various types of circuit breakers, including single-pole, double-pole and even some three-pole breakers.
 * Single-Pole Lockouts are designed specifically for single-pole circuit breakers, which are commonly found in residential and commercial electrical panels.
 * Multi-Pole Lockouts are used to lock out multiple circuit breakers simultaneously.
-Circuits may involve multiple poles, a multi-pole lockout ensures that all these poles are securely isolated.<br>
+Circuits may involve multiple poles, a multi-pole lockout ensures that all these poles are securely isolated.<br><br>

 ### Electrical Lockouts